jangoeksu/Thesis-Evaluating-Deep-Learning-Architectures/README.md

-# Comparing CNN and RoBERTa for Multi-Class Classification of English News Articles
+# Comparing CNN and RoBERTa for Multi-Class Classification of English News Articles // update: graded Sehr gut

 This repository contains the practical implementation, experiment pipeline, and selected final outputs for my bachelor thesis: